ydb-platform/ydb/ydb/docs/en/core/dev/example-app/python/index.md

 {% include [transaction_control.md](../_includes/steps/10_transaction_control.md) %}

 The `session.transaction().execute()` method can also be used to execute YQL queries.
-This method, unlike `pool.execute_with_retries`, allows you to explicitly control the execution of transactions and configure the needed transaction mode using the `TxControl` class.
+Unlike `pool.execute_with_retries`, this method allows explicit control of transaction execution by configuring the desired transaction mode using the `TxControl` class.

 Available transaction modes:
 * `ydb.QuerySerializableReadWrite()` (default);